Yosh Kawano

 Yosh Kawano (June 4, 1921 – June 25, 2018) was an American clubhouse manager for the Chicago Cubs baseball team who retired in 2008 and was known for his trademark white fishing hat.
 Kawano's long service and dedication to the team made him a part of Chicago Cubs team lore.

-A member of the Chicago Cubs Hall of Fame, he is honored by a plaque in the concourse of Wrigley Field (he was also honored as a member of the original Walk of Fame).
+A member of the Chicago Cubs Hall of Fame, he is honored by a plaque in the concourse of Wrigley Field.

 Early career

-Born in Washington state, Kawano began working for the Cubs in 1935 as a spring training batboy.
+Born in Seattle, Washington, Kawano began working for the Cubs in 1935 as a spring training batboy.
 He began working at Wrigley Field as a visiting clubhouse attendant in 1943.

 According to the June 3rd, 1943, issue of The Sporting News, Kawano's first baseball job was as batboy for the Chicago White Sox during their California spring training that season.
-This assignment brought him reprieve from an internment camp for Japanese citizens.
+This assignment brought him reprieve from an internment camp for Japanese-Americans.
 Kawano had been interned at the Poston War Relocation Center in Arizona following the signing of Executive Order 9066.